Scientific Committee

 Chloé Germaine

-Doctor and co-director of the Manchester Game Centre at Manchester Metropolitan University
+PhD and Co-Director of the Manchester Game Centre at Manchester Metropolitan University

-She conducts research on analog games (including board games and roleplaying games) and their role in supporting transformative social change.
-She has scientific expertise in literary and cultural studies, game studies, youth studies, environmental humanities, and creative research methods.
+Chloé Germaine conducts research on analog games (including board games and role-play) and their role in supporting social transformation.
+She has scientific expertise in literary and cultural studies, game analysis, humanities and environmental sciences, and creative research methods.

 Gray Atherton